alphagov/email-alert-api/doc/arch/adr-003-data-retention.md

 order to allow us to build up a full analytics picture.
 However they would require an intention not to delete either of them.

+Despite this a small change is suggested for ContentChange to switch the primary key type from being an auto-incrementing number to a uuid.
+This is to allow this to be sent out as part of analytics tracking without revealing state or ordering information of the underlying system.

 As a SubscriberList can be updated the only way we can determine the historical number of ContentChanges with accuracy is to have the ContentChanges available (to perform the look up between them).